-Last but not least, if you prefer a wooden stock on your rifle or shotgun as I do, a full cover gun sock will protect the wood from swelling.
+Last but not the least, if you prefer a wooden stock on your rifle or shotgun as I do, a full gun cover sock will protect the wood from swelling.

 When wood is used for construction, furniture, or consumer goods, it needs to have a 9-11% humidity rating, otherwise, it’s no good.